vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 have a clear sense of what the steady-state ongoing work level will be once I have caught up.

+However, I do intend to put a lot of focus on this in Q4 2024 *after the server migration has been completed.*

 ## Timelines wiki work

-### Getting and staying on top of "Timelines I keep expanding regularly"
+### Getting and staying on top of "Timelines I keep expanding regularly" (after completion of server migration work in Q4 2024)

 See
 [here](https://timelines.issarice.com/wiki/User:Vipul#Timelines_I_keep_expanding_regularly_.28or_at_least.2C_aim_to.21.29)
 for details.

-I did a little bit of this work in Q1 2024, including updating the timeline of BART and starting updates for the timeline of AI safety.
-However, on the whole, this work took a backseat to other tasks related to my India trip.
-I continued working on timeline of AI safety in Q2 2024, bringing it a bit closer to current but not fully current.
-My plan is to be current on my existing list of timelines by the end of Q3 2024 and then stay current, possibly making the list of timelines I monitor regularly longer over time.
+I made some progress on this in Q3 2024, but at some point switched focus to finishing the server migration work.
+Once the server migration work has been completed, I plan to get back on top of this.
+With that said, if I'm in a "waiting" stage of the server migration work, I might use that time to do some work on timelines wiki.

 ### Work that has synergies with DLW work, and resultant EA Forum posts in 2024 or later